SuperDARNCanada/backscatter/docs/index.rst

 backscatter also requires a folder containing the hdw.dat files for each radar somewhere on the system.
 The location can be set in the configuration file with the default being /usr/local/hdw.dat.
 Please clone https://github.com/vtsuperdarn/hdw.dat to /usr/local, or to another directory and reflect the change in your configuration files.
 Backscatter will fail to import if it can't find the hardware files.

+Once successfully imported, you can start using package contents in your scripts.

+If installed, backscatter can also be used in a command line way that can be used for batch processing, or as a replacement for RST commands in current scripts.
+For example, to use fitacf as a utility from command line we can run ``python -m backscatter.fitacf.fitacf in_file out_file`` from anywhere.